wocgoda/prompt-optimizer/docs/vercel_en.md

 6. **Sync upstream updates**
    - Open your forked project on GitHub
-   - If there are updates, it will show "This branch is X commits behind linshenkx:main"
+   - If there are updates, it will show "This branch is X commits behind wocgoda:main"
    - Click the "Sync fork" button to sync the latest changes
    - Vercel will automatically detect code changes and redeploy